kimmminjae/kimmminjae.github.io/_drafts/2018-05-01-animal-activity-level-tracker-using-esp8266-and-ardunio-ide.md

 ---
 ![](/assets/images/animal-activity-level-tracker-system-diagram.png)

+The device is intended to be distributed to thousands of animal owners in the future.
+We intend to collect data from all these devices and enable researchers to use this "Big Data".
+Thus, we call this device the Bio Animal Big Data (BioABD)

-Animal Activity Tracker Document BioAnimalBigData:
+Animal Activity Tracker Document (BioABD):

 [![](/assets/images/ENG4000-Final-Report-BioABD-thumbnail.png)](/files/ENG4000-Final-Report-BioABD.pdf)